Saif2024C/Saif2024C.github.io/content/authors/admin/_index.md

 role:
   - title: "Undergraduate Research Intern"
     description: |
-      Studied the electrical properties of K+ and Na+-doped, ferrite-based HECs—a novel green energy source.
+      "Studied the electrical properties of K+ and Na+-doped, ferrite-based HECs—a novel green energy source.
       Investigated the behavior of HECs under changing loads, the decay of generated current/voltage, and the change in cell efficiency over time.
-      Used Arduino-interfaced INA219 sensors and Python for data collection and analysis.
+      Used Arduino-interfaced INA219 sensors and Python for data collection and analysis."
     organizations: "Hindu College, University of Delhi"
     start_date: "2022-05-01"
     end_date: "Present"